Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Introduction

 whereas $D(\z,\v)\ge 0$ is a function describing the local relevance of diffusion which vanishes on the boundary of $V \subset \RR^{d_v}$ or at infinity if $V=\RR^{d_v}$.
 In \eqref{eq:Bf} the interaction forces are described by the operator $P\ge0$.
 We stress that, in some cases, under additional assumptions, the equilibrium solutions $f^\infty(\z,\v)$ of the Fokker-Planck operator defined by $\mathcal J(f^\infty,f^\infty)=0$ are explicitly computable.

 It is important to emphasize that, even if we concentrate on Fokker-Planck equations of the type \eqref{eq:MF_general}-\eqref{eq:J_meanfield}, the methods here developed also find natural application to the case of Vlasov-Fokker-Planck equations in the general form \be \ee where now $\x\in\RR^{d_x}$ denotes the space variable and $\mathcal J(f,f)$ is defined as in \eqref{eq:J_meanfield} with the additional space dependence.
-We refer in particular to \cite{pareschi2013BOOK,villani2002BOOK} for an introduction to the subject in relation with classical gas dynamics and models for collective behavior.
+We refer in particular to^^>\cite{pareschi2013BOOK,villani2002BOOK} for an introduction to the subject in relation with classical gas dynamics and models for collective behavior.

 From the numerical point of view, in general, the development of methods for approximating equations of type \eqref{eq:MF_general} presents several difficulties due to the high dimensionality and the intrinsic structural properties of the solution.
 Preservation of these structural properties, which are important in applications, is even more challenging in presence of uncertainties that contribute to increasing the dimensionality of the problem and changing the character of the equations.
-We refer to^^>\cite{dimarcopareschiACTA14,PZ2018} for a review on numerical schemes for such models in absence of uncertainties, while we refer to^^>\cite{dimarco2017CHAPTER,dimarcoMF,Hu2017,Pareschi} for recent surveys about numerical methods in case uncertainty is considered.
+We refer to^^>\cite{dimarcopareschiACTA14,PZ2018} for a review on numerical schemes for such models in absence of uncertainties, while we refer to^^>\cite{dimarco2017CHAPTER,dimarcoMF,Hu2017,Pareschi} for recent surveys about numerical methods {in which the presence of uncertainties} is considered.